Exploring the Alphabet of English Idioms: A Journey through ‘O’

 Justifications:

 This is an idiom because it refers to a person or entity that achieves success once but is not able to repeat that success.
-The phrase doesn't literally refer to a "hit" but figuratively to a fleeting or single achievement, making it an idiomatic expression.
+The idiom doesn't literally refer to a "hit" but figuratively to a fleeting or single achievement, making it an idiomatic expression.

 Origin: